st-js/st-js/README.md

 ### New Checks

+- You cannot Java specific methods on JavaScript (methods added by st-js)
 - You cannot call methods on Enums (like `.ordinal()` / `valueOf()` / `.name()` ...)
 - You cannot do `instanceof` on interfaces nor primitive types
 - You cannot add a body to an interface method